Robotic Pick-and-Place of Novel Objects in Clutter with Multi-Affordance Grasping and Cross-Domain Image Matching: Challenge I: Planning Grasps with Multi-Affordance Grasping

-We train our FCN over a manually annotated dataset of RGB-D heightmaps, where each positive and negative grasp label is represented by a pixel on the heightmap as well as an angle correlated to the orientation of gripper.
+We train our FCN over a manually annotated dataset of RGB-D heightmaps, where each positive and negative grasp label is represented by a pixel on the heightmap as well as an angle indicating the preferred gripper orientation.
 We trained this FCN with the same optimization parameters as that of the FCN used for inferring suction affordances.

 During post-processing, the width between the gripper fingers for each grasp proposal is determined by using the local geometry of the 3D point cloud.
 We also use the location of each proposal relative to the bin to classify which grasping primitive (down or flush) should be used: flush grasp is executed for pixels located near the sides of the bins; grasp down is executed for all other pixels.
 To handle objects without depth, we triangulate no-depth regions in the heightmap using both RGB-D camera views of the scene, and fill in these regions with synthetic height values of 3cm prior to feeding into the FCN.
 We filter out inferred grasp proposals in the background by using background subtraction with the RGB-D heightmap of an empty work-cell.